mmu-webdesign/Level4-web-term-1/HTML/03-semantics.md

 - Screen readers can use it as a signpost to help visually impaired users navigate a page
 - Finding blocks of meaningful code is significantly easier than searching though endless divs with or without semantic or namespaced classes
 - Suggests to the developer the type of data that will be populated
-- Semantic naming mirrors proper custom element/component naming
+- Semantic naming mirrors proper custom element/component naming - you will se this later when you meet more semantic elements like `<nav>`.

 When approaching which markup to use, ask yourself, "What element(s) best describe/represent the data that I'm going to populate?"
 For example, is it a list of data?; ordered, unordered?; is it an article with sections and an aside of related information?; does it list out definitions?; is it a figure or image that needs a caption?; should it have a header and a footer in addition to the global site-wide header and footer?; etc.